 Once you find out you're pregnant, it's important to start thinking about an updated budget.
 The earlier you knock out those unnecessary expenses, the better.

-While your budget in the 9 months leading up to the baby's arrival should be carefully reconfigured to help you save money during this time, you also need a post-baby budget.
+While your budget in the nine months leading up to the baby's arrival should be carefully reconfigured to help you save money during this time, you also need a post-baby budget.
 After all, there's a brand new person in your world -- they're going to cost you a little extra!
+When planning for a baby financially, a few things you may need to add to your budget include:

 By preparing ahead of time and finding out exactly how much money you'll need when you have a baby, you'll never have to worry about being caught off guard.